DaryllRicalde/Fantasy-Buddy/README.md

 In this page, the 2019-20 Regular Season stats of the player that was queried is shown.
 Fantasy Buddy shows the player's Points Per Game (PPG), Assists Per Game (APG), Rebounds Per Game (RPG), and Turnovers Per Game (TOPG) and compares it to the highest recorded stat for each respective category.

 ![image](https://user-images.githubusercontent.com/62503648/125162617-3e50e900-e1cc-11eb-9ab3-4e5c2ea3642b.png)

+## Issues
+- The app's front-end works well on large screens but has difficulty showing the desired output on mobile screens.